 6) The faculty leader and Dept. Chair will present the proposal and answer questions.

 7) Review and approval of faculty-led programs is on an annual basis.
-Final Study Abroad Proposal Approval will require signatures of the IPO Director, Dept. Chair, Dean and Provost.
+Final Study Abroad Proposal Final Approval will require signatures of the IPO Director, Dept. Chair, Dean and Provost.